openpracticelibrary/openpracticelibrary/src/pages/practice/vsm-and-mbpm.md

   - methods
 mobiusTag: foundation
 icon: /images/mbpm.jpg
+whatIs: >-
-whatIs: Value Stream Mapping (VSM) is a third generation lean process improvement techniques, optimized for an extended organizational transformation effort.
-It is designed to view the big, macro picture and make strategic decisions with executives.
-The first generation of this technique comes from Toyota's "information and material flow" (as documented in Lean Thinking and the second generation from Learning to See).
+  Value Stream Mapping (VSM) is a third generation lean process improvement technique.
+The Value Stream itself is the series of individual processes that connect together to create the valuable goods or service that an organization produces for its customer.
+The process of mapping the Value Stream is designed to view the big, macro picture in order for executives to make strategic decisions as part of an extended organizational transformation effort.

+  The first generation of this technique comes from Toyota's "information and material flow", as documented in Lean Thinking and the second generation from "Learning to See".
 whyDo: >-
   In the context of software delivery, VSM is an excellent tools to holistically analyze and optimize "brownfield" delivery processes, including everything